gregvissing/front-row-greg/content/posts/web-accessibility.md

-## What company types are most at Risk?
+## What type of business is most at Risk?